Pitu/Kuro/README.md

 [> Check this video to see how it works!](https://my.mixtape.moe/pwcrem.webm)

 ## Installing:
+0. If coming from a previous version update your `config.json` file and `npm install` before starting the bot!
 1. Clone the repo with `git clone https://github.com/kanadeko/Kuro`
 2. Run `npm install`
 3. Copy config.sample.json to config.json and fill the required data.